trudi-group/ipfs-tools/bitswap-discovery-probe/README.md

 # bitswap-discovery-probe

-This package implements a client for the IPFS monitoring TCP server and Bitswap broadcast probing plugin.
+This package implements a client for the IPFS real-time monitoring setup and Bitswap broadcast probing plugin.
 It asks multiple monitors to broadcast a request for a list of CIDs and processes the incoming responses.

 See also [the plugin](https://github.com/trudi-group/ipfs-metric-exporter).